 In addition to the required parkway trees along all public rights-of-way, the landscape plan includes a variety of landscaping to buffer, provide shade, and enhance the proposed development.
 Landscape buffers ranging from 25' to 35' wide are located along 119th Street and Book Road providing screening from those roadways.
 Both the Polo Club Drive and Hawkweed Drive entrances are designed as boulevards with landscaping proposed in the median and along the side of each roadway.
 30' landscape buffers are located along the north property line north of the single-family detached homes, respectively.
-The landscape buffer consists of a mix of evergreen, shade and ornamental trees.

 Four overlooks are proposed including benches and decorative pavers.
-These overlooks are located near the intersection of Nearside Avenue and Hawkweed Drive, at the Clubhouse located north of Polo Club Drive, and around the naturalized stormwater feature located east of Book Road.
+These overlooks are located near the intersection of Livery Avenue and Hawkweed Drive, at the Clubhouse located north of Polo Club Drive, and around the naturalized stormwater feature located east of Book Road.
 These overlooks are connected throughout the development by paths and sidewalks and provide walkers and bicyclists spots to rest and enjoy the natural features of the neighborhood.